OtterKring/MIM_ImportScript_myBestPractice/README.md

 ... and nothing else matters!

-Instead of adding each field individually to your output hashtable, create one hashtable at once and _use a function to fill each field_, even if the function just returns a variable unaltered.
-Just for consistency.
+Instead of adding each field individually to your output hashtable, **create one hashtable at once** and **use one function for each field**, even if the function just returns a variable unaltered.
+Just for consistency and ease of maintenance.

 Putting together the examples from above this would look like this: